-Answer: Self-driving cars use the mechanism of autonomous driving.
-Autonomous vehicles have multiple sensors like cameras, radars, radio antennas, ultrasound, and other equipment, that help in capturing the surroundings and make the right move.
+Self-driving cars use the mechanism of autonomous driving.
+Autonomous vehicles have multiple sensors, like cameras, radars, radio antennas, ultrasound, and other equipment, that help capture the surroundings and make the right move.
 These generate a lot of data that enable self-driving cars to make decisions.

 24. What are parametric models?
 How are they different from non-parametric models?

-Answer: In parametric models, there is a fixed set of parameters used to build a probability model.
+A fixed set of parameters is used to build a probability model in parametric models.
 On the other hand, parametric models have a flexible number of parameters.
 The following table highlights some other differences:

 25. What is reward maximization?

-Answer: Reward maximization is a concept in reinforcement learning, where suitable action is taken to maximize the reward in a particular situation.
-It is done to ensure that the best path is followed by machines in a particular scenario.
+Reward maximization is a concept in reinforcement learning where suitable action is taken to maximize the reward in a particular situation.
+It is done to ensure that the machines follow the best path particular scenario.
 Think of a game where a person has to collect many coins to move to the next level.

-Each coin will help him move towards the next (reward) and so on.
-If the gamer takes the right path, he can reach the next level, however, if he doesn’t, he faces the wrath of bad elements like monsters that can eat him.
-To maximize his reward, the gamer has to always take the right path.
+To maximize his reward, the gamer must take the right path.
+Each coin will help him move towards the next (reward), and so on.
+If the gamer takes the right path, he can reach the next level; however, if he doesn't, he faces the wrath of harmful elements like monsters that can eat him.

 26. Can overfitting occur in Neural networks?
 If yes, how can you avoid it?

-Answer: Yes, overfitting can occur in neural networks.
-The following are some of the major ways to avoid overfitting:
+Yes, overfitting can occur in neural networks.
+The following are some of the significant ways to avoid overfitting:

 - Simplifying the model